muenzaniso/biblegateway-votd/readme.txt

 A complete rewrite of the plugin.
 Please see the Changelog for full details.

 Note the usage for the shortcode has changed.
 In previous versions the shortcode was `[bible-votd]` and now it is `[biblevotd]`.
-Additionally, specifying a version used to be done with the `ver` option and is now done with the `version` option.
+Additionally, specifying a translation used to be done with the `ver` option and is now done with the `version` option.
 For example, to print the King James Version using the shortcode you previous typed `[bible-votd ver="9"]`.
 Now you type `[biblevotd version="KJV"]`.

 If you have been using a widget, you will have to re-add the widget to your sidebar(s) after updating.
 This is necessary due to a significant change in the underlying code.
-However, the positive side of this is now you can add multiple widgets and have different versions for the day's verse.
+However, the positive side of this is now you can add multiple widgets and have different translations for the day's verse.

 == Changelog ==